 I listen, weaving new ideas with facts I already know: Beli, who likely gives his name to the Slavic or Thracian-born Byzantine general Belisarius (a triumphant youth and wanderer whose life mirrors the cycle of the Northern God's), to the distant Slavic nation of Belarus.
 The power of the sun, who is not the sun itself, but the warmth and life of the sun among us...

 And then I feel another circling, caracoling presence: Epona the Gatekeeper rides around us in that forest, watching us with interest, before pausing at our backs.
-I lose Paul's words.
+I lose the Senior Druid's words.

 * * *

 Rusalki.
 Painting by Konstantin Vasilyev

 Maidens dancing.
 They whirl in that circle Vesna traced, the same circle Epona rode.
 They are not holding brightly colored ribbons.
 They spin, arms raised, around a shaft of streaming golden-white light, lancing toward the sky.
 Somehow, their raised arms both gather and protect it.
 Their dresses are long, light, airy: blue as an early morning.
 Their loose hair is pale yellow rays at dawn.
 They are not Goddesses….

 They dance in earnest, singing, barefoot.
 A soprano, joyous chant.
 As the spirit women lift their arms higher, the shaft of light rises far above them, illuminating them.
 It lances through the canopy of green leaves, glowing the pale green of a midday sun shining through them….